Cretaceous: Climate

 The production of large quantities of magma, variously attributed to mantle plumes or to extensional tectonics, further pushed sea levels up, so that large areas of the continental crust were covered with shallow seas.
 The Tethys Sea connecting the tropical oceans east to west also helped to warm the global climate.
 Warm-adapted plant fossils are known from localities as far north as Alaska and Greenland, while dinosaur fossils have been found within 15 degrees of the Cretaceous south pole.
 It was suggested that there was Antarctic marine glaciation in the Turonian Age, based on isotopic evidence.
 However, this has subsequently been suggested to be the result of inconsistent isotopic proxies, with evidence of polar rainforests during this time interval at 82° S. Rafting by ice of stones into marine environments occurred during much of the Cretaceous, but evidence of deposition directly from glaciers is limited to the Early Cretaceous of the Eromanga Basin in southern Australia.

+High temperatures fueling massive storms, hurricanes, and wildfires caused damages to trees.
+This along with arthropod damage caused trees during this time to produce large amounts of resin leading to the Cretaceous Resinous Interval lasting from 125 to 75 million years ago.